Arkansas State Expects Ground-Breaking For $50 Million Mexico Campus in February

 Current A-State faculty will be able to teach, conduct research and provide service at the Queretaro campus for summer or semester terms.
 Students will have the chance to study at the campuses interchangeably, build bilingual skills and gain experience with international companies.

-Hudson said details of the financial operation are still being drafted by AIEM, which will submit an operating agreement for consideration in response to A-State’s recommendations.
+Hudson said details of the financial operation are still being drafted by the investors, which will submit an operating agreement for consideration in response to A-State’s recommendations.
 Plans call for A-State to receive a percentage of the revenue generated.

 “The campus will benefit Arkansas State financially without the investment of public funds,” Hudson said.
 “But we’re even more pleased about the project’s potential for expanding our market, accessing new potential donors and enhancing relationships with multinational companies.”

-Edmundo Ortiz is the General Director of AIEM and leads the campus development project on behalf of all Mexican partners.
+Edmundo Ortiz is the General Director and leads the campus development project on behalf of all Mexican partners.

 “I always say we are assembling a dream – one that will enhance higher education in Mexico and build the foundation for better understanding among the future leaders of two of the most important countries on the globe,” said Ortiz, who has visited Arkansas several times during the past 18 months.
 “Arkansas State has proven to be the perfect partner for this ambitious project.”

-Oscar Franco, CEO and founder of Grupos Proyectos and President of AIEM’s Council of Directors, originally discussed the concept of an American style university with Hudson because of his interest in replicating some of the best aspects of his own American university experience in his home country.
+Oscar Franco, CEO and founder of Grupos Proyectos, originally discussed the concept of an American style university with Hudson because of his interest in replicating some of the best aspects of his own American university experience in his home country.
 In addition to major contributions to assist the project, Franco will be a key investor in the comprehensive development, which has attracted significant capital from well-known Mexican developers such as the Oleszcovski and Mena families, who manage global land development projects, and the highly regarded, American educated entrepreneur Rodolfo Amieva.

 “Our Mexican partners believe in us, are investing in us and are asking us to help change the trajectory of higher education in Mexico by doing what we as an academic enterprise do best,” Hudson said.